Early detection of heartworms can protect your dog from serious illness or worse. Read about heartworms in dogs and how to combat them at PetCareRx.

 Most dog owners show their love and affection for their furry friends by playing fetch, giving treats, and daily hugs and attention.
-But the most important way to show you care for them by protecting them from heartworms in dogs with preventatives like Sentinel or Tri-Heart Plus.
+But the most important way to show you care for them is by protecting them from heartworms in dogs with preventatives like Sentinel Spectrum, Sentinel for dogs, or Tri-Heart Plus.
 Find out what heartworm symptoms look like and how to deal with them.

 Cause of Heartworms in dogs

 Heartworms are large parasitic worms that live in the bodies of dogs, cats, horses, and other animal species.
 Over time, these unwelcome intruders attack the animal's veins, liver, lungs, heart, and other vital organs.
 The most common animals infected are dogs.
 The carrier culprits are mosquitos.
 Heartworm larvae are injected by the mosquito into the bloodstream of the dog and mature into adult worms that can live up to 7 years.
 One sting is all it takes from an infected mosquito, and your beloved pup could be in danger.